-Apart from using many stretches turning you “upside-down,” as it were, Thai Massage typically also includes massage of the abdominal and pelvic area, and as such it’s advised not to eat within one to two hours before a session.
+Apart from a broad range of stretches, Thai Massage typically also includes massage of the abdominal and pelvic area, and as such it’s advised not to eat within one to two hours before a session.
 If possible, it’s also better to empty the bowels just before the treatment.

 Make time for a session.
 That is, simply reserve at least half the day if possible.
 A thorough Thai Massage session can take from two up to four hours.
 You will also need to go to the therapist’s studio or establishment (although a therapist may come to you also), which takes time.
 Afterwards you’ll need time to go home (or somewhere else) and rest.
 Relaxing after a session is important to let body and mind calm down, digest, and recover.